XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 3. Alice attempts to send a USD `Payment` to Bob.
 The transaction _fails_ because Bob's USD trustline has been deep-frozen and can no longer receive funds.

 #### 2.2.2.
 Order Book and AMM
 In the payment engine, offers and AMM pools can be consumed in the path when a cross-currency payment is involved, resulting in a change to the trustline balance.
-This proposal introduces behavior changes to the order book and AMM steps when trustlines have been deep-frozen.
+This proposal introduces behavior changes to the order book step when trustlines have been deep-frozen.

 ##### 2.2.2.1.
 Order Book
-This proposal introduces a change to the order book step: __if the offer owner has been deep-frozen on the trustline of the `TakerPays` token, the offer is considered to be _unfunded_ and the step fails.__
+This proposal introduces a change to the order book step: __if the offer owner has been deep-frozen for the `TakerPays` token (buy amount), the offer is considered to be _unfunded_ and the step fails.__

 ###### Example
 Let's take a look at an example of how deep-freeze impacts order book: